kazurayam/IWantToNameTestObjectsInMyLanguage/README.md

 # Problem to solve

-Katalon Studio upto version 7 has the Internationalization problem.
+Katalon Studio upto version 7 has a prbolem of Internationalization.
 I can not name a Test Object in my language (ja_JP).
 When I try to use characters which are native for me, Katalon Studio rejects it.

 ![CannotNameItUsingJapaneseCharacters](docs/images/CannotNameItUsingJapaneseCharacters.png)